CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/OSPF-Set-and-Unset-Commands.md

 ## nv set vrf \<vrf-id\> router ospf redistribute static metric

+Configures the metric for OSPF static route redistribution.
 You can specify a value between 0 and 16777214, or `none`.

 ### Command Syntax